 Review Cover at Each Renewal

 Your practice evolves over time - new client populations, additional services, more staff, higher revenue.
-Review your insurance at each renewal to ensure your cover matches your current risk profile.
-Expanding into forensic work, child assessments, or court reporting may require higher PI limits or additional cover types.
+Review your insurance at each renewal to ensure coverage aligns with your current risk profile.
+Expanding into forensic work, child assessments or medicolegal reporting may warrant higher PI limits.

 6

-If you operate a group practice with multiple psychologists, registrars, and support staff, an insurance broker can help build a tailored package.
-Brokers have access to commercial-only products and can negotiate terms that reflect your specific practice profile, client mix, and risk management procedures.
+If you operate a group practice with multiple psychologists, provisional practitioners and support staff, an insurance broker can assemble a tailored package.
+Brokers access commercial products unavailable through direct online channels and can negotiate terms reflecting your specific practice profile and risk management procedures.

 7